cb1h/TGbot.satoshi-btc/README.md

     python main.py
     ```

-2. Interact with the bot using the following commands:
+2. Use these commands to interact with the bot:
     - `/start` - Start working with the bot.
     - `/balance <address>` - Check the balance of a specified Bitcoin address.
     - `/generate_address` - Generate a new Bitcoin address.